 To make your LLC official, you’ll need to file a certificate of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Idaho.
 The certificate of organization includes information about your LLC, such as its address, owners, and registered agent information.

-To file the certificate of organization in Idaho, go to the website of the secretary of state and fill out the form.
 The fee is $100 and you should receive confirmation within 7 to 10 days if you file online or 2 to 3 weeks if you file by mail.

 Step 5: Create an Operating Agreement